The Curse of the Wise Comes True

 King David’s Curse

 The Talmud cites another case where we apply an almost identical principle, “The curse of the wise comes true, even if made for free.”
 (Here it is made for “free”, while Moses’ curse was made “conditionally.”)
-Talmud Makkos 11a records the episode when King David was digging out the Temple’s foundation, the sea threatened to flood the Earth.
-A metaphor.
+Talmud Makkos 11a records the episode when King David was digging out the Temple’s foundation, the sea threatened to flood the Earth: a metaphor.
 King David inquired if it was permissible to write God’s name on a chard to be tossed into the sea, so as to contain it.
 None answered him.
-He cursed with suffocation, anyone who knew an answer and remained silent.
+He cursed with the threat of suffocation anyone who knew an answer and remained silent.
 Achitophel then considered that since God’s name may be erased from the Sotah’s document to create marital harmony, certainly it could be erased in this case to save the world, and he instructed the King accordingly.
 King David did so, and all was saved.
-Nonetheless, later, when Achitophel saw his counsel to Avshalom was disregarded, he hung himself, dying precisely in line with King David’s curse of suffocation.
-(Samuel II, 17:23) The Talmud teaches that although Achitophel heeded King David’s threat, nonetheless, Achitophel seemingly died by the very curse of the king.
+Nonetheless, later, when Achitophel saw his counsel to Avshalom was disregarded, he hung himself, dying precisely in line with King David’s curse of suffocation (Samuel II, 17:23).
+The Talmud teaches that although Achitophel heeded King David’s threat, nonetheless, Achitophel seemingly died by the very curse of the king.
 We thereby support, “The curse of the wise comes true, even if made for free.”
 But what is this justice?

 We must be careful.
-We have a tendency to evaluate a Talmudic portion, or any part of Torah, based on the first notion that pops up.
+We have a tendency to evaluate a Talmudic portion, or any part of Torah, based on the first notion we imagine.
 We may think that King David possessed the ability to curse.
 After all, he was a king, and it appears on face value that his “curse” came true.
 But this is a superficial and false view of a curse, which is merely the opposite of a blessing.
 No man has the ability to alter nature or someone else’s free will or fate, merely by uttering words, as with a curse or a blessing.
-It is the ignorant reading of stories like these, which spreads fallacy.
+It is the misunderstanding of stories like these, which spreads fallacy.

 So let us explain the phenomenon: King David has no powers, yet Achitophel does in fact die the way the King cursed.
 How did this happen?
 The answer is, “observation.”
 What do I mean?
 King David “observed” a negative trait in Achitophel.
 His “curse” that anyone who withholds information die, means that the king was pointing out that Achitophel possessed some negative trait, deserving of punishment.
 Again, all King David did, was “observe and identify a flaw” – what we mean by a “curse”.
 But the king’s words cannot cause Achitophel’s death.
 We even see that Achitophel hung himself!
 It was not David!
 So why does the Talmud attribute it to King David?
 The Talmud is merely agreeing with the king.
 When it says, “The curse of the wise comes true, even if made for free” it teaches that when the “wise” say something, they are observing reality accurately.
 This is why the Talmudic principle only applies to the “wise”.
 What they say – be it a curse or a blessing – is in fact an accurate observation, but it is not causative.
 Thus, King David observed that Achitophel possessed a flaw, which he knew would cause him his own downfall.
 King David did not ‘cause’ Achitophel’s death; Achitophel hung himself.
 But his death is euphemistically ascribed to the king, as if to say the king was right.